 Hon.
 Members, ladies and gentlemen, at this point I would also like to take special note of the resilience of our revenue collection system under the Kenya Revenue Authority (KRA).
-For the first time in 8 years, KRA has exceeded its revenue collection target despite the COVID-19 stress on the economy.
-The KRA projected a Ksh1.52 trillion collection in tax during 2020 which means that they collected Ksh1.67 trillion, which was in excess of their projected intention.
-On this note, I must also report on the sterling performance of KRA, not only under the COVID-19 duress, but in the last 8 years of my Administration.
-In the last 8 years, KRA has collected Ksh.10.8 trillion cumulatively in revenue.
-This means that in just 8 years, KRA has collected the equivalent of Kenya's total GDP.
+For the first time in eight years, KRA has exceeded its revenue collection target despite the

+COVID-19 stress on the economy.
+The KRA projected a Kshs1.52 trillion collection in tax during 2020 which means that they collected Kshs1.67 trillion, which was in excess of their projected intention.
+On this note, I must also report on the sterling performance of KRA, not only under the COVID-19 duress, but in the last eight years of my Administration.
+In the last eight years, KRA has collected Ksh.10.8 trillion cumulatively in revenue.
+This means that in just eight years, KRA has collected the equivalent of Kenya's total GDP.
 It also means that on average, KRA collected Ksh.1.3 trillion every year.

 Hon.
-Members, to accelerate the turnaround of our micro, small, and medium enterprises, under the Ease of Doing Business Government Agenda, my administration has implemented remarkable reforms over the years.
-These measures have not only improved the country's business climate but they have also mitigated the challenges and bottlenecks impacting businesses.
+Members, to accelerate the turnaround of our Micro, Small, and Medium Enterprises (MSMEs), under the Ease of Doing Business Government Agenda, my administration has implemented remarkable reforms over the years.
+These measures have not only improved the country's business climate, but they have also mitigated the challenges and bottlenecks impacting businesses.

-The key reforms that we have implemented include the full automation of business-registration services, re-engineering of the application for power, water and sewer connection and automation of the land registration processes.
-In addition, we have adopted e-payment, e-filling and e-service at the Commercial Division of the High Court and fully operationalised the

-Small Claims Court, which has seen disputes involving SMEs, mostly our young people, being resolved within a record 60 days and thus freeing up capital locked-up in legal disputes.
+The key reforms that we have implemented include the full automation of businessregistration services, re-engineering of the application for power, water and sewer connection and automation of the land registration processes.
+In addition, we have adopted e-payment, efilling and e-service at the Commercial Division of the High Court and fully operationalised the Small Claims Court, which has seen disputes involving SMEs, mostly our young people, being resolved within a record 60 days and thus freeing up capital locked-up in legal disputes.